 Cambridge International A and AS Level Exams

-Cambridge International A Level is a two-year course, and Cambridge International AS Level is a one year course offering advanced curriculum to students preparing for colleges worldwide.
+Cambridge International A Level is a two-year course, and Cambridge International AS Level is a one-year course offering advanced curriculum to students preparing for colleges worldwide.
 The Cambridge International A and AS level curriculum is recognized as a rigorous college preparatory curriculum.
 Based on the results of Cambridge International Exams, students may receive 3 to 6 credits per advanced level exam.
-Review our policy for granting credit based on the advanced level exam online at www.gonzaga.edu/creditbyexam.
+Review Gonzaga’s policy for granting credit based on the advanced level exam or certificates online at www.gonzaga.edu/creditbyexam.

 German Abitur (Zeugnis der Allgemeinen Hochschulreife)